BytesClub/BytesClub.github.io/contributing.md

 ### Adding a repository

+If you wish to add a repository in the organisation, drop a message about the repository on the gitter channel [#Bytes_Club/General](https://gitter.im/Bytes_Club/General).

 ### Contributing to an existing project

 * Create a new branch while working on an issue.